MrCRick/Mimir-webUI/README.md

 And then..
 ----------

-Now in order for this performance to work, you need to download two more Git repository: Mimir-ApiServer and Mimir-Engine:
+Now in order for everything to work, you need to download two more Git repository:

 1 Mimir-ApiServer: https://github.com/dandamico/Mimir-ApiServer